-7. When you were writing the Odyssey series, did you create visual images or draw pictures before you wrote your descriptions?

-A few times, I drew little maps to try to figure out landscapes and locations.
+7 When you were writing Tales from the Odyssey, did you create visual images or draw pictures before you wrote your descriptions?A few times, I drew little maps to try to figure out landscapes and locations.

-8. Did you read about hurricanes or other storms before you wrote about the fury of the seas?
+8 Did you read about hurricanes or other storms before you wrote about the fury of the seas?